 Soft ripened cheeses require more temperature and humidity control than quick cheeses.
-A spare refrigerator can be a big help to allow you to control temperature, but a cool cellar or wine refrigerator will also work.
+A spare refrigerator with a thermostat controller can be a big help to allow you to control temperature, but a cool cellar or wine refrigerator will also work.
 You will be given instructions in the recipe to help you keep the cheese at the right humidity and temperature at each stage through ripening.

 So how do you make this cheese?
 Well, begin by relaxing about the curd making steps, because they are quite standard and easy to follow – and almost always successful.
 Follow the recipe like any cheese.

 Start by preparing a humidity controllable environment with a ripening box.
 Control the temperature with a thermostat controller for a second fridge or freezer.
 (You could also check on the temperatures in winter where you live to see if the garage is at the appropriate 50-55°F. ).